 Beyond adding their age and citing their gender, which are two of the most used filters for social ad targeting, people often list their occupation and where they work on their social profile.

 For people that are CDL drivers, Registered Nurses or other occupations in high demand by employers, they often receive recruitment ads.

 Employment ads are one of the few areas where using age and gender is not allowed by law, but you can reach people with specific skill sets to attract qualified workers for priority positions.

-If you are having trouble running ads, we've come up with a few Facebook marketing tips to help make your ads more effective.
+If you are having trouble running ads, we’ve come up with a few Facebook marketing tips that can help make your ads become more effective.

 Beyond considering age, gender, and the brands that customers follow, location targeting is another key area to consider when planning a hyper-targeted social campaign.

 With billions of people having installed their apps and most of those people sharing their location,

 Facebook can tap into these mobile insights to deliver ads to people within a mile of any given address.